ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   require differently formatted bundles.
 The form and format of the certificate bundle is implementation-specific.
-Note that if the private keys associated with a bundle are not available, e.g., since they are stored in hardware security modules (HSMs), handshake callbacks must be used.
+Note that if the private keys associated with a bundle are not available, e.g., since they are stored in hardware security modules (HSMs), handshake callbacks are necessary.
 See below for details.

 ~~~
 SecurityParameters.Set(server-certificate, myCertificateBundle[])